MarkBarsoumMarkarian/MarkBarsoumMarkarian/README.md

 ## What I build

-I write reproducible, open-source pipelines for biomarker discovery and functional interpretation in solid tumors — primarily pancreatic cancer and renal cell carcinoma — using multi-omics data, machine learning, and clinical cohort analysis.
+I write reproducible, open-source pipelines for biomarker discovery and functional interpretation in solid tumors, primarily pancreatic cancer and renal cell carcinoma, using multi-omics data, machine learning, and clinical cohort analysis.

 ---